-- 4.6 The Authority's review of the effectiveness of the system of internal control is informed by:- - The work undertaken by Internal Audit during the year; - The work undertaken by the external auditor reported in their annual audit; - Other work undertaken by independent inspection bodies. - 4.7 From the work undertaken by Internal Audit in 2020/2021 the Internal Audit has given a 'reasonable assurance' that the Authority has adequate and effective governance, risk management and internal control processes.
+- 4.6 The Authority's review of the effectiveness of the system of internal control is informed by:- - The work undertaken by Internal Audit during the year; - The work undertaken by the external auditor reported in their annual audit; - Other work undertaken by independent inspection bodies. - 4.7 From the work undertaken by Internal Audit in 2021/2022 the Internal Audit has given a 'reasonable assurance' that the Authority has adequate and effective governance, risk management and internal control processes.
 This represents an unqualified opinion and the highest level of assurance available to Audit Services.
 In giving this opinion it is recognised that assurance can never be absolute.
 The most that internal audit can provide is reasonable assurance that there are no major weaknesses in the Authority's governance, risk management and control processes. - 4.8 The Authority is able to confirm that its financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - 4.9 Audit Services have reported and advised on the implications of the result of the review of effectiveness of the governance framework by the sources noted above and that the arrangements continue to be regarded as fit for purpose in accordance with the Authority's governance framework.
 The areas to be specifically addressed are outlined in 5.5. - 5.
-Significant governance arrangements within the Authority - 5.1 West Midlands Fire and Rescue Authority has a legal duty to provide an efficient, safe and effective fire and rescue service.
-The key priorities are:- - Prevention Safer and healthier communities - Protection stronger business communities - Response dealing effectively with emergencies - 5.2 These form the basis of the Authority's Annual Plan 2020-23 which sets out the outcomes and priorities based on the Community Risk Management Plan and Medium-Term Financial Plan.
+Significant governance arrangements within the Authority - 5.1 West Midlands Fire & Rescue Authority has a legal duty to provide an efficient, safe and effective fire and rescue service.
+The key priorities are:- - Prevention Safer and healthier communities - Protection stronger business communities - Response dealing effectively with emergencies - 5.2 These formed the basis of the Authority's Annual Plan 2021-24 which set out the outcomes and priorities based on the Community Risk Management Plan and Medium-Term Financial Plan.
 The five-minute attendance standard lies at the heart of the Service Delivery Model.
-The model shows how staff provide the core prevention, protection and response services to make the West Midlands safer, stronger and healthier. - 5.3 Grant Thornton, the Authority's External Auditors, published the Audit Findings Report for its 2019/2020 audit work which reported an unqualified opinion on the financial statements.
+The model shows how staff provide the core prevention, protection and response services to make the West Midlands safer, stronger and healthier. - 5.3 Grant Thornton, the Authority's External Auditors, published the Audit Findings Report for its 2020/2021 audit work which reported an unqualified opinion on the financial statements.
 It also issued an unqualified value for money conclusion stating that the Authority had proper arrangements in all significant respects to ensure it delivered value for money in the use of resources.

-- 5.4 Based on audit work undertaken during the year an Annual Internal Audit Report was presented to the Audit and Risk Committee on 7 June 2021, Audit work which was completed in 2020/2021 included:-
+- 5.4 Based on audit work undertaken during the year an Annual Internal Audit Report was presented to the Audit and Risk Committee on 6 June 2022, Audit work which was completed in 2021/2022 included:-

-- Risk Management

-- Governance
+- Data Protection

 - Fire Stations Management of Fuel

-- Absence Management

-- Data Protection
+- Environmental Protection Targets

-- Payroll

-- Accounts Receivable
+- Workforce Planning

+- Fixed Asset Accounting

 - Accounts Payable

-- Fixed Asset Accounting

 - Budgetary Control

+- Accounts Receivable

+- Governance

+- Risk Management

 - 5.5 As a result of these audits the following was identified as the main issue:-